-As a 3WMC rider, you can divide your lane into thirds: toward the left, in the middle, and toward the right.
+As a motorcyclist, you can divide your lane into thirds: left, middle, and right.
 Your best lane position (LP) within a lane changes with conditions.
 Consider what is going on ahead, behind, and to the sides.
 Leaving room ahead for others helps you have space for yourself.